Psychology 200 - Research Methods for Psychology » Fall 2022 » Module 6 Quiz

 If a person describes the results of a study to you by saying that there is a zero difference in one condition but a large difference in another condition, the person is most likely describing which of the following?

-a difference interaction
+A. a spreading interaction

-a three-way interaction
+B. a crossover interaction

-a spreading interaction
+C. a three-way interaction

-a crossover interaction
+D. a difference interaction

 Question #21